 Trigger Warning: sexual harassment.

-It doesn’t seem to matter what ethnicity you are, what your sexuality is, whether you’re disabled, or if you even identify as a woman; sexual harassment of some kind is a near universal experience for all women, trans women, and those Assigned Female at Birth (AFAB).
+It doesn’t seem to matter what ethnicity you are, what your sexuality is, or whether you’re disabled; sexual harassment of some kind is a near universal experience for all women, and many non-binary folk too.
 That’s not to say that all of us experience the same harassment regardless of protected characteristics, as the type and extent of harassment is massively impacted by these, but experiencing sexual harassment in one of its many forms is something that just about every woman I know has encountered.

 Sexual harassment can occur anywhere; at work, on the street, in just about any public space imaginable, in the privacy of our own homes, and even online.
 I, for one, have lost count of the many inappropriate comments and messages I have found on my social media, and by far the worst platform for this (in my own experience) is Instagram.
 In fact, at one point it was so bad, I seriously considered deleting my account altogether.
 A simple selfie, even make-up free with dishevelled hair, could get me three or four private messages from complete strangers, all of them men, raving on about how gorgeous I was and what they’d like to do as a result of said gorgeousness.
 Now, some men seem to find this hard to grasp so I’ll spell it out for you; that is not a compliment.
 I did not ask for or want graphic depictions of positions I doubt I could manage, being disabled and all.

 At first, I tried messaging the men to politely decline and ask them to stop.
 None of them did, but their responses can be divided into two categories.
 The first category is “f*** you b****, no one will ever want to f*** you anyway, you’ll die alone”, and the second category is *obliviously continue because it worked so well the first time*.
 Naturally I hit the block button so frequently it became muscle memory.